Best Networking Apps for Events in 2025

 If you want to find and join a community that meets regularly around a shared interest, Meetup has the largest user base for this in the UK.
 The in-event experience is limited, but it's the best discovery and RSVP tool for recurring group events.

-For Event Discovery and Ticketing: Eventbrite
+For event discovery and ticketing: Eventbrite

 For finding events and buying tickets, Eventbrite remains the dominant platform in the UK.
 Not a networking tool, but an essential part of the pipeline.
+We unpack that limit in our piece on Eventbrite networking alternatives.

-Full Comparison for 2025
+Full comparison for 2025

 App | Event type | Organiser required | Profile | Timing | Privacy | Free?